Blood sugar level: Measurement techniques

+NADP as cofactor.; NADPH (reduced product) is measured in 340 nm.; More specific than glucose oxidase method due to G-6PO_{4}, which inhibits interfering substances except when sample is hemolyzed.;

 Clinical correlation

 The fasting blood glucose level, which is measured after a fast of 8 hours, is the most commonly used indication of overall glucose homeostasis, largely because disturbing events such as food intake are avoided.
 Conditions affecting glucose levels are shown in the table below.
 Abnormalities in these test results are due to problems in the multiple control mechanism of glucose regulation.

 The metabolic response to a carbohydrate challenge is conveniently assessed by a postprandial glucose level drawn 2 hours after a meal or a glucose load.
 In addition, the glucose tolerance test, consisting of several timed measurements after a standardized amount of oral glucose intake, is used to aid in the diagnosis of diabetes.

 Error rates for blood glucose measurements systems vary, depending on laboratories, and on the methods used.
 Colorimetry techniques can be biased by color changes in test strips (from airborne or finger-borne contamination, perhaps) or interference (e.g., tinting contaminants) with light source or the light sensor.
 Electrical techniques are less susceptible to these errors, though not to others.
 In home use, the most important issue is not accuracy, but trend.
 Thus if a meter / test strip system is consistently wrong by 10%, there will be little consequence, as long as changes (e.g., due to exercise or medication adjustments) are properly tracked.
 In the US, home use blood test meters must be approved by the federal Food and Drug Administration before they can be sold.

 Finally, there are several influences on blood glucose level aside from food intake.
 Infection, for instance, tends to change blood glucose levels, as does stress either physical or psychological.
 Exercise, especially if prolonged or long after the most recent meal, will have an effect as well.
 In the typical person, maintenance of blood glucose at near constant levels will nevertheless be quite effective.